ringcentral/ringcentral-web-phone/README.md

 }
 ```

-Take the sample result above as an example, you can retrieve the parked call by dailing `*813`.
+Take the sample result above as an example, you can retrieve the parked call by dialing `*813`.

 ### Private parking

 RingCentral supports [park location](https://support.ringcentral.com/article-v2/8355.html?brand=RC_US&product=RingEX&language=en_US) feature.
-You may create a park location with a name, and specify who can park/unpark calls to/from this location.
+You may create a park location with a name, and specify who can park/retrieve calls to/from this location.

 To park to a predefined location, you need to get the location's ID.
 You will need to login https://service.ringcentral.com and go to "Phone System > Groups > Park Locations".
 Click the park location and you will see its ID in browser URL.
 Save it as `parkLocationId`.